Air Purifier Buyers Guide Info

-How to buy the right air purifier for your home or business.
+How to do I find the right air purifier for your home or business?

 Air Purifier Overview

 Air purifiers are an essential weapon in reducing and eliminating harmful allergens in the form of either particulates like dust and pollen or noxious gases such as smoke.
 Since there is now a dizzying glut of air purifiers on the market, it has become difficult to ascertain whether a particular brand is reliable and can actually positively impact your health.
 At AllergyBuyersClub, we have tested numerous air purifier brands and stand behind our recommendations.
 There are two things you need to bear in mind: you get what you pay for and there is no silver bullet.
 You will need to make a good number of changes to your home environment which are mostly free, in addition to possibly buying some other types of products along with an air purifier.
 But an air purifier is where you should start first.

 If you live in or near a city and/or if you have any uncomfortable allergy symptoms such as sneezing, congestion, have itchy eyes and sinus pain or asthma symptoms, chances are that an air purifier could be really helpful.
 In addition to checking your own symptoms, the most accurate way to check the level of pollution in your home is with a particulate meter or to use one of the more recent advanced smart devices that can monitor the level of pollution inside and outside your home on a continuous basis.

 The best way to understand how air purifiers work is to envision air being drawn into a machine, and that air being passed through a number of filters and then purified air being forced back out into the room.
 There are some nuances to the process such as the number and types of filters as well as some other germ killing processes.
 In the rare case of an air sterilizer, no filters are used.
 However, the gold standard in air purification is HEPA filtration, which is a tightly woven filter.
 Some filters are “EPA-like" but they let more air through the filter and are less efficient.
 If you'd like more information check out our blog.